Bow Street Beverage Currated Wine Kits

 Welcome to the inaugural release of the Bow Street Beverage Wine Tasting Kit!
 We are incredibly excited to launch this adventure, and we hope you’ll join us in exploring the vast, delicious world of wine.
-Think of this as your monthly ticket to a world of wine, giving you access to our absolute favorite bottles.
-Each month, we’ll hand-select sets of four stellar wines—including brand-new arrivals and hidden gems you won’t want to miss.
-We’ll cover a whole range of styles and pack each set with insider write-ups so you can taste and learn right along with us.
+Think of this as your ticket to a world of wine, giving you access to our absolute favorite bottles.
+We hand-select sets of four stellar wines—including brand-new arrivals and hidden gems you won’t want to miss.
+We’ll cover a whole range of styles and pack each set.
+Each kit comes with a post card from the region giving you some of our notes on the front and a place for your notes and rating on the back, so you never forget another favorite sip.
+More insider write-ups on our blog so you can taste and learn right along with us.
 Each set is sold at a discounted price.

 Choose Your Wine Adventure